Davide Bassi

-Davide Bassi (born 12 April 1985) is an Italian footballer who plays as a goalkeeper.
+Davide Bassi (born 12 April 1985) is an Italian former footballer who played as a goalkeeper.

 Club career

 Born in Sarzana, Liguria, Bassi was a product of Empoli's youth system, joining the team in 2002, but started his professional career at Tuscan club Massese in 2003.
 In 2005, he returned to Empoli in a co-ownership deal.
 Bassi formally returned to Empoli on 1 July 2006.
-He became the team's first choice goalkeeper, ahead Daniele Balli, during the second half of the 2007–08 Serie A season.
-After the team were relegated, he remained as the first choice keeper.
+He became the team's first-choice goalkeeper, ahead of Daniele Balli, during the second half of the 2007–08 Serie A season.
+After the team were relegated, he remained as the first-choice keeper.
 During the 2010–11 Serie B season, he left for Torino, to replace the recently departed Matteo Sereni.
 Empoli signed Jasmin Handanović to replace Bassi.